 The Bible is filled with stories, psalms, poetry, parables, history, analogies, promises, encouragement, and prophecy.

-The first thing you need to do in choosing a Bible to buy is to find one that you love.
-There are some super creative ways to present the Bible these days.
+The first thing you need to do in choosing a Bible to purchase is to find one that you love.
 Find a style that appeals to you–one that you look at and think, I could use this every day!

 Maybe you like the cover or the way it feels when you turn the pages.
 Maybe it has room to write or multiple versions for comparison.

-Have a favorite Bible but not sure you want to write all over it?
+Have a favorite Bible but are not sure you want to write all over it?
 Great!
-Set that aside and go buy one that you can write in.
+Set that aside and go purchase one that you can write in.
 Even if it’s the same exact one.

 I’m not being sarcastic, I’m being serious.
 Bibles are meant to be read–get one that can get messy in the process!